 As suggested by the name, nephrotic syndrome is a syndrome.
-A syndrome is a condition of a patient where he suffers from multiple vivid disorders which occur simultaneously.
-Usually, the reason these disorders occur simultaneously is that they are associated with each other by an underlying dysfunction.
+A syndrome is a condition in a patient who suffers from multiple vivid disorders which occur simultaneously.
+Usually, the reason for these disorders occurring simultaneously is that they are associated with each other by an underlying dysfunction.
 In nephrotic syndrome, there are four main disorders that are manifested due to some dysfunction at the level of nephrons in the kidneys.
 In this blog, we aim to understand these four disorders, their cause, symptoms, diagnosis, and treatment.

 The nephrotic syndrome appears as a tetrad of disorders.
 This tetrad is consisted of: